-There are laboratory tests available, which measure:
+There are laboratory tests available that measure the following:

-- Serum estrodial
+- Serum estradiol

-- Type-1 procollagen carboxy terminal propeptides
+- Type-1 procollagen carboxy-terminal propeptides

-- Serum type-1 collagen carboxy terminal telopeptide
+- Serum type-1 collagen carboxy-terminal telopeptide

-The best diagnostic tool for patients at high risk for bone loss is to measure bone density using a special x-ray test known as a DEXA (dual energy x-ray absorptiometry) scan of the hip and lower spine.
+The best diagnostic tool for patients at high risk for bone loss is to measure bone density using a special x-ray test known as a DEXA (dual-energy x-ray absorptiometry) scan of the hip and lower spine.
 This test is reliable, rapid, and painless.

-- Intensive outpatient Program (IOP)
+- Intensive outpatient program (IOP)

 - Partial hospitalization program